zachvalenta/jvns.ca/source/_posts/2016-09-11-rustconf-keynote.markdown

-I did the closing keynote at the first RustConf yesterday, on Rust and systems programming and accessibility and learning about concurrency and why I write about programming and a bunch other things.
+I did the closing keynote at the first RustConf yesterday, on Rust and systems programming and accessibility and learning about concurrency and why I write about programming and a bunch of other things.

+I was really delighted to be invited because I'm a huge fan of the Rust community.
+They're working incredibly hard to make a language that is extremely powerful, but also easy to use, and there was a huge focus on usability and good error messages.
+The talks were really ambitious, friendly, and inclusive.
+Their challenge is "Fast, safe, productive -- pick three" :).

-Here's a transcript of that talk (where when I say "transcript") I mean "more less what I said, kinda".
+Here's a transcript of that talk (where when I say "transcript" I mean "more less what I said, kinda").

 You can click on any of the slides to see a big version.

+I drew the slides with <a href="https://www.amazon.com/Samsung-Galaxy-9-7-Inch-Tablet-Titanium/dp/B00V49LQZ4">this Samsung tablet</a>, and Powerpoint for android.
+These were the easiest slides I've ever made.

 <div class="container">
 <div class="slide">